Blog

 A person using a stylus to design a mobile app interface on a tablet.

-With a solid blueprint in hand, it's time to give your app its personality.
-A beautiful user interface (UI) combined with an intuitive user experience (UX) is what separates a forgettable tool from an app people genuinely enjoy using.
+With your plan in hand, it's time to give your app its personality.
+A clean interface (UI) paired with smooth navigation (UX) is what turns a forgettable tool into an app people enjoy using.
+When you build an app without coding, platforms like CatDoes come with component libraries and style guides that do a lot of the work for you.

 Laying the Foundation for Great Design

-Crafting an Intuitive User Flow
+Crafting Intuitive Navigation

 Building Core Functionality with Visual Workflows